-Here are some interesting facts about Him which will definitely fascinate you:
+Here are some interesting facts about Lord Shiva that will definitely fascinate you:

-2. Did you know Lord Shiva’s Damaru or the drum represents the sacred sound OM from which all languages were formed
+2. It is said that Lord Shiva’s Damaru or the drum represents the sacred sound OM from which all languages were formed.

-3. If you have are an ardent devotee of Lord Shiva you cannot miss the crescent moon on his forehead.
-Thus, He is named Chandrashekar since the Vedic age when Rudra, Soma, and the Moon God were worshiped together.
+3. If you are an ardent devotee of Lord Shiva then you cannot miss the crescent moon on his forehead.
+Thus, he was named Chandrashekar since the Vedic age when Rudra, Soma, and the Moon God were worshiped together.

-4. Lord Shiva’s throat turned blue after He drank the entire poison or dreaded Kalakuta emitted by the serpent Vasuki during Samudra Manthan.
-This is the reason why He is also known as Neelakantha or the One with a Blue Throat.
+4. Lord Shiva’s throat turned blue after he drank the entire poison, the dreaded Kalakuta emitted by the serpent Vasuki during Samudra Manthan.
+This is the reason why he is also known as Neelakanth or the One with a Blue Throat.

 5. Lord Shiva is represented as Nataraja; the Lord of Dance.
-However, there are two forms Tandava is the fierce side representing the destruction of the universe and Lasya is the gentler one.
-He represents truth when he dances, with dancing he banishes ignorance and helps relieve the suffering of his followers.
+However, there are two forms of his dance - the Tandava is the fierce side representing the destruction of the universe and Lasya is the gentler one.
+He represents truth when he dances.
+Through his dance, he banishes ignorance and helps relieve the suffering of his followers.

 6. It may be hard to believe but Ravana was one of Shiva’s greatest devotees.
 It is believed that once Ravana tried to uproot Mount Kailasa but could not succeed.
 Lord Shiva trapped him beneath Kailasa.
 Thereafter, to redeem himself Ravana started singing hymns in praise of Shiva.
 He even went to the extent of cutting off one of his head and made a veena out of it and used the tendons as strings to make music.
-Not only did Lord Shiva free him from under the mountain, Ravana’s devotion that he ended up becoming Lord Shiva’s favorite devotee.
+Not only did Lord Shiva free him from under the mountain, Ravana’s devotion made him become Lord Shiva’s favorite devotee.

-7. His first wife is Sati and not Parvati.
+7. His first wife was Sati and not Parvati.
 However, Parvati is a reincarnation of Sati.

 9. Did you know Shiva has many weapons that make him unbeatable?
 It includes a bow made from the rainbow, a club with a skull on the end, a spear made from thunderbolts and a sword.

-Lord Shiva is peaceful which is why He is also known as Bholenath.
-But if enraged He can become destructive, however, there are so many facets to his personality but He is also one God who can give us valuable lessons to live life.
+Lord Shiva is a simple and peaceful deity and this is the reason that he is known as Bholenath.
+But if enraged he can become very destructive.
+There are so many facets to his personality but he is the one God who can give us the most valuable lessons of life.